Xilinx/Vitis_Libraries/blas/docs/src/user_guide/L3/pyenvguide.rst

   $ conda activate xf_blas
   $ conda install --file requirements.txt

-**3. Deactivate xf_blas environment after testing**
+**3. Deactivate the xf_blas Environment After Testing**

-Note: Please don't take this step if you intend to run L1 primitives' testing process.
-You only take it after you've finished all testing.
+.. note:: Do not complete this step if you intend to run the L1 primitives' testing process.
+You only take it after you have finished all testing.

 .. code-block:: bash